ajfizzle/employee-payroll-tracker/README.md

 - https://developer.mozilla.org/en-US/docs/Web/API/Window/window

 ## License
-- This project is licensed under the MIT License.
+- This code is provided under an open-source license (to be determined).
+Please refer to the license file for specific terms and conditions.